GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

   </figcaption>
 </figure>

-For a _good_ page experience, a web page should aim to show this content within 2.5 seconds of the link being clicked.
+For a _good_ page experience, a web page should aim to show this content within 2.5 seconds from when a page begins to loadof the link being clicked.
 If this takes over 4 seconds this is considered a _poor_ experience.

-Some of the common issues affecting LCP that business decisions makers can influence include:
+Some of the common issues affecting LCP that business decision makers can influence are given in the next sections.

-### Time to First Byte issues
+#### Time to First Byte issues

 [Time to First Byte (TTFB)](/ttfb/) is the time it takes for the first part of your web page to download.
 If [PageSpeed Insights](#pagespeed-insights) is showing a large TTFB diagnostic metric, then this will have a direct impact on LCP as the largest content cannot begin to download until you have the web page itself.
 It is impossible to have an LCP under the 2.5 seconds good threshold if you have a TTFB that takes up a large chunk of that time.

 For TTFB issues, it is important to understand your audience.
 If your website is hosted in one country, but serves a global audience, then the further away users will likely experience slower first byte times.
 A [Content Delivery Network (CDN)](/content-delivery-networks/) allows copies of your site to be cached around the world—closer to your users.
 Many hosted platforms include a CDN in their package and will take care of this automatically.
 Check if this is the case for where your site is hosted.
 Some platforms offer different tiers of service with more CDN locations for higher paid tiers.

 Redirects are another common cause for slow TTFBs.
 LCP is measured from when your users click on a link until the largest content is displayed.
 When running ad campaigns or sending out email communications try to minimize the number of redirects by avoiding using multiple link shorteners, or including URLs that need to be redirected (for example, using [example.com/blog](example.com/blog) in a campaign which needs to redirect to [www.example.com/blog](www.example.com/blog) which then redirects to [https://www.example.com/blog](https://www.example.com/bog)).
-Ensure your marketing campaigns use the final URL where possible.
+Ensure your marketing campaigns use the minimal redirects as possible.

 Also ensure your ad campaigns are effectively targeting your audience.
 Getting lots of new traffic from users who are halfway around the world, but whom you cannot deliver your product to, is both wasted ad spend and negatively impacts your measured website performance.

 URL parameters such as [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) are often used for marketing campaigns.
 These can reduce caching reuse on your infrastructure as each URL can look like a unique page—even though the same page is served each time.
 If you make use of these, then speak to your CDN or infrastructure teams to ensure that these URL parameters are ignored by caching infrastructure to allow campaigns to benefit from already cached pages.

-### Media can be costly for performance
+#### Media can be costly for performance

 The LCP element is the largest piece of content on a page, typically a headline or a banner image.
-Text is much quicker to display while media like an image or video takes additional time to download, particularly if you have lots of media on your page.
+Text is typically much quicker to display while media like an image or video takes additional time to download, particularly if you have lots of media on your page.

 Consider how much media you need on your pages.
-At the same time these can contribute to a rich visual experience for the user as text only web pages are often not as engaging.
+At the same time these can contribute to a rich visual experience for the user as text-only web pages are often not as engaging.

 [Carousels](/carousel-best-practices/) made of several images can affect the overall load time of a page as they can require several images to be downloaded at the same time if not implemented optimally.
 Additionally, despite their ubiquity, they often are [not great user experiences](https://www.nngroup.com/articles/designing-effective-carousels/).